After admission to doctoral studies

 CHEM: CHEM-L1000 Toolkit for Doctoral Studies, 5 ECTS, once a year in the winter (link to Sisu)

-ELEC: ELEC-L0902 Introduction to Doctoral Studies, 2-3 ECTS, twice a year at the beginning of each term (link to Sisu)
+ELEC: ELEC-L0902 Introduction to Doctoral Studies, 2-3 ECTS, twice a year at the beginning of each term.
+Link to more information.

 ENG: ENG-LV A!ENG Research Lab, 3 ECTS, once a year in April-May (link to Sisu)